vikas-jha/Sermonics/v0.1/README.md

 # Sermonics v0.1
-Sermoncs is Arduino sketch for Uno and Nano.
+Sermonics is an Arduino sketch for Uno and Nano.
 Sermonics stand for serial mnenonics.
 Mnemonics over the serial port, are used to control the Arduino.
 This is targeted for getting started with Arduino, without having to upload sketch for every minor change.
 After uploading this sketch port operations can be controlled using serial I/O. Serail I/O can be managed using Serial Monitor, USB programs / programming, Wireless, Bluetooth etc.

 __*Refer to [warnings](#warnings) and [limitations](#limitations) at the bottom, before use.*__

 ## How to use
-Upload the sermonics.ino file (from v0.1 folder) to the Arduino Uno or Nano.
+Upload the [sermonics.ino](sermonics.ino) file to the Arduino Uno or Nano.
 Open serial monitor and start typing sermonics.
+Refer examples in [examples folder](examples).

 ### Sermonics Usage